Dragon's Dogma 2: Plot

 When the Arisen reaches Phaesus, he is protected by the false Arisen and his mind-controlled Pawns.
 Phaesus uses his own Godsway staff to summon the Dragon, but the Dragon he summons is only a weak imitation.
-The real Dragon shows up, kills Phaesus' summoned Dragon, and challenges the Arisen to a final fight.
+The real Dragon shows up, kills Phaesus's summoned Dragon, and challenges the Arisen to a final fight.
 If the player accepts, they climb on the Dragon's back, and the following sequence they crawl around there as the Dragon flies towards his chosen arena.
 A fight follows, the Arisen kills the Dragon, and they are crowned king.
 The player can walk around the throne room, but when they sit down on the throne the game ends.

 However, the Pathfinder is also present in the throne room.
 If the player approaches them, the Pathfinder asks them if they are not satisfied with the ending, and vanishes into the crowd.
 If the player pursues them, the Pathfinder will send them back to the flying sequence before the final fight.
 The player can let it play out and fight the Dragon again, or they can use the Godsbane Blade on themselves, after which both the Arisen and the Dragon fall into the ocean.
 Beneath the ocean, the Arisen meets the Pathfinder, who blames them for being selfish and dooming the whole world.
 All the water in the world is sucked up into the sky, forming a mass of red clouds that rain down fire.

 The Pathfinder explains this is the world without the cycle they had so carefully maintained for ages.
 The player's decision to kill themself broke the cycle, and now the world is approaching its end, because it cannot exist without a script to follow.
-The player then goes to find out what happened on their own, and when they reach the previously underwater shrine Rothais resided, it is strangely untouched by the red clouds.
+The player then goes to find out what happened on their own, and when they reach the previously underwater shrine where Rothais resided, it is strangely untouched by the red clouds.
 The water has vanished, revealing a whole town.
 The player is tasked with telling the different kingdoms and towns of the safe haven, as well as slaying specific monsters to postpone the end.
 When all those monsters are killed, a red beam appears in the shrine.
 Touching this beam starts a cutscene where the red clouds come together and form an enormous dragon.
 The player's Pawn also suddenly transforms into a shadow-like dragon, and attacks the player, then picks them up and flies them up towards the dragon.
 The Pawn drops the player on its back, and the player has to climb towards the dragon's neck, where another cutscene starts.
 The Pawn flies at the dragon's head and claws its eyes open, making it flip over and fling the Arisen into the sky.
 They fall back down towards the dragon's chest, and the Pawn makes a hole so the Arisen can reach the dragon's heart.
 The Arisen uses the Godsbane Blade to kill the dragon and finally break the cycle.